Armin Gerami

 🔬 Research

-Fastmax: Extensively Optimized Linear Attention Implementation
+Optimized Linear Attention GPU Kernel Implementation

-Armin Gerami, Ramani Duraiswami; Supercomputing'25
+Armin Gerami, Ramani Duraiswami; TMLR'25

 Summary: Linear attention (Kernel Separation) is a promising approach for calculating the attention in transformers with linear time complexity.
 However, it introduces a significant data movement overhead.
 We present a CUDA library that achieves a 3.3× speedup and 3.6× reduction in memory consumption for linear attention implementation compared to the state-of-the-art.